Wednesday, May 1, 2013

 I may not have done as well with the quotes for this movie as someone who is a bigger Ferris Bueller fan, hopefully I can do better with…

-Heeere's Johnny! (for maximum effect, say with a maniacal look and wield an ax if you got one)
+Heeere's Johnny! (for maximum effect, say with a maniacal look and wield an ax if you have one)

 Redrum!
 Redrum!
-(Preferably said repeatedly in a usually futile attempt to scare someone)
+(Preferably said repeatedly in a usually futile, and I know from experience, attempt to scare someone)

 The next one helps if you can say things in the sardonic style of Bill Murray…

 This man has no dick.
-(If the person you say this too isn’t privy to the line, they may give you a funny look)
+(If the person you say this to isn’t privy to the line, they may give you a funny look)

 He slimed me!
 (Best said after you spill something on yourself)